achillesliu/misc/for loop.markdown

 ```

 That is so easy!
-1. List definition before the list.
+1. List definition before the list
-2. Properties are turned into dict.
+2. Properties are turned into dict
-3. Then the dict is appended to the list.
+3. Then the dict is appended to the list

 If I have more hierachy level to compute, just make a iteration.
 So easy!